ibiem-2019/ibiem_2019_material/content/lessons/dada2_tutorial_1_6.md

 ```

     ## dada-class: object describing DADA2 denoising results
-    ## 1 sample sequences were inferred from 1 input unique sequences.
+    ## 1 sequence variants were inferred from 1 input unique sequences.
-    ## Key parameters: OMEGA_A = 1e-40, BAND_SIZE = 16, USE_QUALS = TRUE
+    ## Key parameters: OMEGA_A = 1e-40, OMEGA_C = 1e-40, BAND_SIZE = 16

-The DADA2 algorithm inferred 1 real sequence variants from the 1 unique sequences in the first sample.
-There is much more to the `dada-class` return object than this (see `help("dada-class")` for some info), including multiple diagnostics about the quality of each inferred sequence variant, but that is beyond the scope of an introductory tutorial.
+The DADA2 algorithm inferred 1 real sequence variants from the 1 unique
+sequences in the first sample.
+There is much more to the `dada-class`
+return object than this (see `help("dada-class")` for some info),
+including multiple diagnostics about the quality of each inferred
+sequence variant, but that is beyond the scope of an introductory
+tutorial.

-**<span style="color:red">If using this workflow on your own data:</span>** All samples are simultaneously loaded into memory in the tutorial.
-If you are dealing with datasets that approach or exceed available RAM, it is preferable to process samples one-by-one in a streaming fashion: see the **[DADA2 Workflow on Big Data](bigdata.html)** for an example.
+**<span style="color:red">If using this workflow on your own
+data:</span>** All samples are simultaneously loaded into memory in the
+tutorial.
+If you are dealing with datasets that approach or exceed
+available RAM, it is preferable to process samples one-by-one in a
+streaming fashion: see the **[DADA2 Workflow on Big
+Data](bigdata.html)** for an example.

-**<span style="color:red">If using this workflow on your own data:</span>** By default, the `dada` function processes each sample independently, but pooled processing is available with `pool=TRUE` and that may give better results for low sampling depths at the cost of increased computation time.
-See our [discussion about pooling samples for sample inference](pool.html).
+**<span style="color:red">If using this workflow on your own
+data:</span>** By default, the `dada` function processes each sample
+independently, but pooled processing is available with `pool=TRUE` and
+that may give better results for low sampling depths at the cost of
+increased computation time.
+See our [discussion about pooling samples
+for sample inference](pool.html).

-**<span style="color:red">If using this workflow on your own data:</span>** DADA2 also supports 454 and Ion Torrent data, but [we recommend some minor parameter changes](faq.html#can-i-use-dada2-with-my-454-or-ion-torrent-data) for those sequencing technologies.
-The adventurous can explore `?setDadaOpt` for other adjustable algorithm parameters.
+**<span style="color:red">If using this workflow on your own
+data:</span>** DADA2 also supports 454 and Ion Torrent data, but [we
+recommend some minor parameter
+changes](faq.html#can-i-use-dada2-with-my-454-or-ion-torrent-data) for
+those sequencing technologies.
+The adventurous can explore `?setDadaOpt`
+for other adjustable algorithm parameters.

 Merge paired reads
 ==================

-Spurious sequence variants are further reduced by merging overlapping reads.
-The core function here is `mergePairs`, which depends on the forward and reverse reads being in matching order at the time they were dereplicated.
+Spurious sequence variants are further reduced by merging overlapping
+reads.
+The core function here is `mergePairs`, which depends on the
+forward and reverse reads being in matching order at the time they were
+dereplicated.

 **Merge the denoised forward and reverse reads**: